douglassimonsen/redshift_upload/README.md

 --12) Make the varchar length closer to the actual max string length --13) Create a better locking function
---14) Lock around editing the varchar columns as well
-15) Can't handle emojis/weird characters
+--14) Lock around editing the varchar columns as well --15) Can't handle emojis/weird characters
 --16) Stop dependence on constants.py file
+17) Optionally specify diststyle, distkey, sortkey, backup no
+18) Allow you to specify multiple files if you specify all column types